collapsed-stacks/startups/questions/8276/how-can-anyone-accept-credit-cards-when-selling-big-ticket-items.md

 - tagged: `payment`
 - score: 2

-<p>I've <a href="http://www.candyjapan.com/candy-japan-hit-with-credit-card-fraud" rel="nofollow">encountered a lot of credit card fraud</a> in the past year, and learned just how easy it is for fraudsters to buy things with stolen cards online.</p>
+I've [encountered a lot of credit card fraud](http://www.candyjapan.com/candy-japan-hit-with-credit-card-fraud) in the past year, and learned just how easy it is for fraudsters to buy things with stolen cards online.

-<p>In my case it was still manageable as the order amounts were small, but how is it possible for anyone to sell big ticket items such as flatscreen TVs or laptops online?
-It seems the losses would be catastrophic.</p>
+In my case it was still manageable as the order amounts were small, but how is it possible for anyone to sell big ticket items such as flatscreen TVs or laptops online?
+It seems the losses would be catastrophic.

-<p>If someone would say buy a new MacBook Pro with a stolen card online, and then the real owner of the card would dispute the transaction, wouldn't the merchant then be one laptop poorer?
-It seems it wouldn't take much to negate any margins.</p>
+If someone would say buy a new MacBook Pro with a stolen card online, and then the real owner of the card would dispute the transaction, wouldn't the merchant then be one laptop poorer?
+It seems it wouldn't take much to negate any margins.